 The California State University (CSU) system requires that all non-immigrant international students maintain continuous insurance coverage for health care, medical evacuation, and repatriation while enrolled at a CSU campus.
-Humboldt State University has arranged coverage with a policy via CSUHealthLink (benefits provided by Anthem Blue Cross) which exceeds the CSU minimum requirements at a reasonable cost.
+Humboldt State University has arranged coverage with a policy via CSUHealthLink (benefits are provided by Anthem Blue Cross through 8/11/2014; thereafter, benefits will be provided by Aetna) which exceeds the CSU minimum requirements at a reasonable cost.

 International students will be automatically enrolled in CSUHealthLink upon enrollment at HSU.
-Each academic term, the fee for the coverage will be assessed to the student’s account and paid when the student is paying for other campus-related fees.
+Each academic term, the fee/cost for the coverage will be assessed to the student’s account and paid when the student is paying for other campus-related fees (students who are part of a group whose coordinator/director has received pre-approval from HSU for the group's medical insurance will not be enrolled in the CSU HealthLink medical insurance plan).

 The CSUHealthLink plan operates as a “Preferred Provider Organization” (PPO).
 This means that patients receive the highest level of benefits if they choose a health care provider (doctor, clinic, hospital, etc.) within the “network” (the PPO).
 In many cases, the co-payment for services is 0%.
 But if the care provider is NOT in the “network” (not a Preferred Provider) then the co-payment may be as high as 25%.
 A $100 (paid once in the policy year) deductible applies in most cases whether or not the health care provider is in the network.
 An additional $50 deductible applies to each use of the Emergency Room (ER).